ChiaoteNi/visionOS-demonstrations/README.md

       - You can extend the usage to create some control bar that is similar to the native keyboard in VisionOS.
     - `WindowBasedDemo`:
       - The glass background effect and z-offset are only supported from the visionOS instead of iOS.
-      - Therefore, I made this demonstration to show a potential way to apply some features with these case via the ViewModifier
+      - Therefore, I made this demonstration to show a potential way to apply some features with these case via the ViewModifier.

 ### Part II:
-  - Focus on the features and APIs related to working with 3D models
+  - Focus on features and APIs related to working with 3D models.
     - `Model3DAndRealityViewDemo`:
-      - In this demonstration, we'll focus on the difference between `Model3D` and `RealityView`
+      - This demonstration highlights the differences between `Model3D` and `RealityView`.
       - There're 2 previews in this demonstration.
         The other one is a simple demo about the potential usage for the Model3D since we control it in detail.
     - `InteractWithEntityDemo`: